 These devices through internet exchange information.
 Using sensors they can collect information about the world around them.
 These smart things send all this information to other devices or platforms that are able to store it.
 Every single “object” connected to the net can be the source or the destination of the information flow.
 It could be the information source when uses sensors.
 At the same time, it could be controlled remotely by other devices.
 From this point of view, the security aspect plays an important role: it is necessary to protect somehow the information.
 For this reason, security is a big issue.

 So it is clear how IoT will impact our everyday life.
 There are some areas where IoT will have a great impact:

 The basic concept that stands behind is:

 IoT world is a smart network of “intelligent” electronic systems, called things, inter-connected that are able to send and receive data

 There are several application fields:

 - Smart home

 and so on.
 As you can realize, the application field is wide.

-So what do you need to build IoT DIY projects?
+So what do you need to build IoT DIY project?
 You should buy a smart object that is able to connect to the internet.
 If not, you are not building an IoT project.
-These objects are dev board because you can use them to build your IoT DIY projects.
+These objects are IoT boards because you can use them to build your IoT DIY project.
 There are several dev boards available in the market with different specification.
 The first approach might be difficult to select the right one.
 In my opinion, there are two dev board families that should be considered at the beginning:

 - Arduino families